anthonysgro/geospoof/README.md

 5. Select the downloaded `.xpi` file

 > **Note:** Unsigned `.xpi` files cannot be installed on standard Firefox unless you set `xpinstall.signatures.required` to `false` in `about:config`.
 Most Firefox forks listed above allow unsigned extensions by default.

+**From GitHub Releases (Chromium sideloading):**

+1. Go to the [Releases](https://github.com/anthonysgro/geospoof/releases) page
+2. Download the `geospoof-chromium-v<version>.zip` file from the latest release
+3. Unzip it to a folder on your machine
+4. Go to `chrome://extensions` (or `brave://extensions`, `edge://extensions`)
+5. Enable "Developer mode"
+6. Click "Load unpacked" and select the unzipped folder

 ## Usage